HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 	- "*If we send you nothing, you pay nothing.*"
 	- “Delivered on time” → “_Delivered within 30 minutes or it’s free_.”
 - ==You must stick to your words and deliver your claim==, or get exposed and go bankrupt.
-> [!important]- Free marketing
+### Free advertising
-> - Determine your customers’ expectation profile.
+ - Determine your customers’ expectation profile.
 What are their expectations when they deal with your business?
 How do they relate to competitors and similar businesses in your industry?
-> - Make a subjective call on how your customers expect service.
+ - Make a subjective call on how your customers expect service.
 Then **exceed** their expectation.
 Make it a **feel-good surprise**.
-> - Spend more effort on exceedingly serve existing clients rather than on new customer acquisition.
+ - Spend more effort on exceedingly serve existing clients rather than on new customer acquisition.
+ - Once you get a loyal customer base, the power of "word-of-mouth" is in your hands.
+## Promotions
+- A promotion means that you are presenting an offer.
+You get X and I get Y. Promoting your work and receiving something of value in return, free or paid.
+- Make sure you've already had 2K+ followers and set up your weekly [[Writing#Content length |content]] flow (i.e. assuming you are posting short-form every day and one long-form a week) so that your promotions can scale seamlessly:
+	- When you promote your product launch in the newsletter, all you have to do is read the promotion to your camera because your newsletter is your YouTube script.
+	- When you plug the promotions under your short-form content, you just have to copy/paste both the content and promotion to other platforms.
+	- You also screenshot the post and promotion and post them to your Instagram story.
+- All of this is dependent on your audience size and how much traffic you can generate through people sharing your posts (through networking or paid means):
+	- With 1K followers, you could out earn someone with 50K if you paid for help from a larger account and understood how to build a network that shares your content.
+> It is expected that sales will be unstable, peaking around the launch date and tapering off over time (usually 2-3 months).
+Planning your promotions according to this pattern is key to generating a sustainable income from this.
+- When you only promote hard every 2-3 months, people see you as [[#Scarcity |trustworthy]].
+You aren't spamming them to make a living every single day, and you make more because of it.
+Every 2-3 months you should either be:
+	- Launching a new cohort start date.
+	- Launching a course or community.
+	- Increasing the price of one of them.
+	- Launching a [[#Authority |lead magnet]] to get more targeted traffic to your products.
+- Challenge yourself to keep the ratio to 1:3 (1 promotion per 3 value posts) when you write a [[Writing#Medium form |medium]] and [[Writing#Long form |long]] form.
+Having a special offer for newsletter readers might push them over the edge.
+- Just don’t over-promote unless it is launch week.
+But when it's time, make sure to have [[#Scarcity]] leading up to your next product launch over ***3 weeks***, inducing impulsive buying:
+	- ==Narrow your focus to the topic (of your [[Writing#Content length |content]]) that your product is about for this period==.
+	- This will prime your audience's minds to be ready for the product when it drops.
+### First week
+- Mention that you are launching a product in your newsletter or other long-form.
+Plug in the paid product's sales page at the top and bottom of your newsletter.
+	- Pick an excerpt from your product as a teaser.
+- For short-form content, pick out your top-performing post, then plug your long-form under it.
+### Second week
+- For long-form, give a list of the problems/struggles your product solves and position your product as the solution.
+- For short-form, instead of plugging your newsletter, you are going to plug the link to the product's landing page with [[#Scarcity]] embedded.
+You should make these points as clear as possible:
+	- **Who is it for?**: use the sentence “If you are…” followed by the pains they experience.
+	- **What will they get?**: list out the clear promise or a big benefit that implies a transformation based on what they are struggling with.
+	- **Why should they care?**: this is where you fill in the blank with one of your most compelling arguments in your marketing strategy.
+- You aren’t trying to sell them right then and there, you are trying to make them curious enough to click through and read your full landing page.
+### Final week
+- Focus on highlighting the scarcity in this week:
+	- For the final 3 days: your short-form is now dedicated for the product along with its count down.
+	- On the last day: send 2 emails, one for all-in [[#Persuasion]] for your product, the other to remind people that the price increases or `x` spots left, or enrollment closes in `x` hours.
+		- For short-form: make a dedicated countdown post, add a reply every 1-2 hours that bumps it back up in the feed so more people see it.
+The replies can be as-is or attached with testimonials, or something cute to trigger their impulsive buying.
 ## Pricing
 ### In
 > If you start too high and aren't making as many sales as you want to, it's going to be hard to justify to your current customers why you lowered the price without having to refund them.
 - Your price tag should promote an "impulse buy", i.e. it's cheap enough for them to buy without doing mental gymnastics on the decision.
 Start with a price that you think you'd buy without a second thought.
 - 2000 ***authentic*** followers is a good place to start monetizing.
+- ***Start low*** and give yourself room to increase the price a few times.
+Give yourself space for 2-3 reasonable price increases.
+It's very hard to get [[Writing#Social proof |testimonials]] if you start at a high price.
+Your first products to be accessible to leverage [[#Authority]].
-- Start low and give yourself room to increase the price a few times.
-Work your way up from $20 → $50 → $69 → $100 → $150 → $225.
+	- Work your way up from $20 → $50 → $69 → $100 → $150 → $225.
+- Only launch a high-price (more than $200) product _**after**_ confirming that your previous products can cover fixed costs spending for _**6** consecutive months_.
 - Price implies value and worth.
 The more expensive your price, the higher its perceived value.
 Price is apart of the brand build.
 What makes your product different from the rest?
 Why should someone pay you more?
 	- Consumers make buying decisions based on emotions before practicality.
 	- If you can arouse audience emotions, convincing customers to buy is easier.
+- An [example](https://www.kboges.com/courses).
+#### Scarcity
+- This is where you can provoke humans primitive desires.
+Again, strong emotions always win.
+Leverage FOMO wisely.
+Get this right and you're golden.
 - Enable early birds prices with 30% off from your desired price.
 Price increases are a "scarcity event".
 You will make the most money during your product launch and price increases while sustaining a baseline number of sales in between.
-- An [example](https://www.kboges.com/courses).
+- Schedule your promotions for limited-time offers for a limited-number of customers:
+	- 20% discount for 30 customers on a random Wednesday.
+	- Special promotions (like a low-cost first month of your community/cohort or a limited time bonus for your course).
+	- Limited window for hidden bonus content.
+	- Discount on holidays.
 ### Out
 - You can pay for legitimate big accounts (those that have a good number of ***organic*** audience members) to repost or reply to your posts, i.e. buying their shares.
 - DM them, ask if they offer help to grow, and negotiate a deal, something along the lines of: